2021 Giro d'Italia, Stage 1 to Stage 11: Stage 9

 On Stage 9, the Giro began turning back north as the riders faced the first proper mountain stage of this year's race.
 The up-and-down route featured very little flat sections and covered just over 3500 m of elevation with four categorized climbs on the menu along with three other uncategorized climbs.
 Almost right from the start, riders took on the uncategorized Colle della Croce before the second-category Passo Godi, a 13.9 km climb averaging 4.1 percent.
 Following this, riders continued north over the uncategorized 11.4 km long Fonte Ciarlotto and the third-category 12.7 km long Forca Caruso, both of which had an average gradient of 4.5 percent.
 In Celano, riders turned almost immediately from the descent of the latter onto the second-category climb up to Ovindoli, which had an intermediate sprint on the lower slopes of the five percent, 12.4 km long climb.
-The last uncategorized climb to Rocca di Cambio summitted at 8.5 km to go with an intermediate sprint for bonus seconds.
+The last uncategorized climb to Rocca di Cambio summited at 8.5 km to go with an intermediate sprint for bonus seconds.
 The final climb of Campo Felice had an average gradient of 5.8 percent over 5.7 km, with the final 1.6 km of the climb averaging 8.8 percent on gravel roads.